-The contractor shall perform work primarily at Naval Air Station Patuxent River, Maryland (98%) with 2% being performed at contractor facilities (2%).
+The contractor shall perform work primarily at NAS Patuxent River, Maryland (89%) with 9% being performed in Arlington, VA at the Pentagon, and being performed at contractor facilities (2%).

-5.16.1 Contractor Facilities
+5.14.1 Contractor Facilities

 The contractor shall provide and support facilities for contractor personnel supporting this contract that are not working aboard Government locations (off-site) with office space, telephone, copiers, facsimile, other necessary equipment and appropriate access to information systems, including NMCI.